Updated: Jun 14

 Being able to cope with change is sometimes called resilience

-So how can you build your resilience to help you cope better with the changes that the current pandemic brings and your life in general will bring.
+So how can you build your resilience to help you cope better with the changes that your life in general will bring.

 1. Evaluate Your Level of Control